-How to Tell If Your Pumpkin Pie Is Done (Without Cutting It!)
+How to Tell If Your Pumpkin Pie Is Done (Without Cutting It)

 Pumpkin pie can be a bit of a challenge to cook perfectly.
 Underdone and you've got raw crust and gooey filling; overdone and you've got a cracked top and a rubbery texture.
-So how long should a pumpkin pie usually cook for?
-In our (delicious) recipe for Maple Pumpkin Pie, we suggest 60 to 70 minutes.
-But how can you tell if your pumpkin pie is done?
-The color of the pie, already dark, doesn’t help too much.
-And pumpkin pie doesn't like to be poked and prodded too much.
-Luckily, we’ve developed a “pumpkin pie doneness test,” below.
+While it's pretty straight forward to know how long pumpkin pie is good for, sadly, it's not so simple to tell when it's done.
+Pumpkin pie doesn't darken as drastically as, say, a banana custard pie would, so the color only helps so much.
+And pumpkin pie doesn't like to be poked and prodded too much, either.

 How Long Is Pumpkin Pie Good For?

 Here's the summary, though: Homemade pumpkin pie can sit on the counter for two hours at room temperature; it lasts for three to four days in the fridge; and pumpkin pie can be frozen for a month and still maintain its quality.
 Technically, pumpkin pie will last for a year or more in the freezer, but the taste starts to go downhill after about a month.
 See how to freeze and defrost a pumpkin pie.